You are here: home

 This review concludes that the Humax PVR 9200T builds on the successes of the PVR8000T Freeview PVR hard disk recorder, offering improved functionality and flexibility through a clever twin tuner design.
 The product's main features all appear well engineered and easy to use.
 In addition, Humax PVR 9200T software appears stable, but a few problems have been experienced with system lock ups and instability on old software versions.
 Since launch, several Humax software upgrades have been made available from the Humax Digital website to add new functionality and to fix software bugs.

-Our technical reviews of the Humax PVR9200T are provided in good faith and are accurate to the best of our ability.
+The technical reviews of Humax PVR's on this web page are provided in good faith and are accurate to the best of our ability.
 No guarantee regarding accuracy of information contained in this PVR review is provided.